Barcelona in May: Spring in Full Bloom

 Casa Vicens

-Nestled along Gràcia’s unassuming Carrer de les Carolines, an architectural masterpiece beckons with its striking rust-red walls, jagged balconies, and a mosaic of yellow-and-aqua tiling.
+Nestled along Gràcia's unassuming Carrer de les Carolines, an architectural masterpiece beckons with its striking rust-red walls, jagged balconies, and a mosaic of yellow-and-aqua tiling.
 This remarkable structure is the UNESCO-listed Casa Vicens, a testament to the genius of Antoni Gaudí and his very first independent commission.
+Gaudí, renowned for his deep connection to nature, drew endless inspiration from the world around him.

 La Sagrada Familia

-When you step foot in Barcelona, one place cannot be missed: the Temple Expiatori de la Sagrada Família, affectionately known as La Sagrada Família.
-Originally conceived as a humble Roman Catholic church dedicated to Jesus, Mary, and Joseph, it evolved into something far more profound – a dazzling representation of Catalan Modernism.
+When you step foot in Barcelona, one place cannot be missed: the Temple Expiatori de la Sagrada Família.
+Originally conceived as a humble Roman Catholic church dedicated to Jesus, Mary, and Joseph, it evolved into something far more profound — a dazzling representation of Catalan Modernism.
+As you explore this architectural wonder, you'll encounter four main sections: the basilica, a school building, a museum, and towering spires that seem to touch the heavens.

 Park Güell

 Nestled in the heart of Barcelona, Park Güell is an extraordinary testament to the creative genius of Antoni Gaudí, where architecture seamlessly melds with the natural world.
-Initially envisioned as an English-style garden city, this unique park has evolved into one of Barcelona’s most iconic landmarks, drawing inquisitive minds and nature enthusiasts from across the globe.
+Initially envisioned as an English-style garden city, this unique park has evolved into one of Barcelona's most iconic landmarks.
+As you wander its meandering paths, you'll encounter mosaic-tiled sculptures and benches that appear to spring from the earth beneath your feet.

 Girona Flowers Festival